-In order to receive disability accommodations, students must self-disclose the disability and provide documentation to the Students with Disabilities Coordinator that clearly shows evidence of a disability.
-The Coordinator will schedule a meeting with the student and instructor to discuss the documented disability and applicable accommodations.
+In order to receive disability accommodations, students must self-disclose the disability to the Students with Disabilities Coordinator and provide documentation that clearly shows evidence of a disability.
+The Students with Disabilities Coordinator will schedule a meeting with the student and instructor to discuss the documented disability and applicable accommodations.
 The Dean of Enrollment Management supervises students with disabilities' accommodations and is the second point of contact.